Quantitative methods II

-This module builds on the basic foundations provided by Quantitative Methods I (15PECC008), focusing principally on time series econometrics, although simultaneous equation models are also discussed.
+This module builds on the basic foundations provided by Quantitative Methods I (15PECC008), focusing principally on time series econometrics.
 The lectures consist of an introduction to the econometric methods and the coursework is strongly orientated towards the use of econometric methods in the estimation and testing of economic relationships.
 Data from developing countries are used where possible.
 The use of formal arguments is kept to a minimum and students are not normally required to prove theorems.

 This module enables students to gain practical experience, and aims to create competence in critically evaluating research results, and carrying out good quality empirical work.

 Topics covered include: Introduction to time series, data-generation processes, stationarity, integratedness, spurious regressions, interdependence, cointegration, exogeneity and causality, identification, model evaluation techniques and model selection criteria, dynamic modelling.

 On successful completion of the course, you should be able to:

 - explain core concepts in time series econometrics

 - formulate and apply different dynamic econometric models, explain how these relate to each other and assess them

 - conduct research with primary data using econometric and statistical software and critically evaluate your own and other's applied work in the fields of development and international economics

 Method of assessmentAssessment weighting: Exam 70% / Coursework 30% (emperical).
 Coursework not resubmittable.